HL7/FHIR-ONC-Meds/pages/_includes/intro.md

 ### Scope

-This guide applies the general [Argonaut Project scope statement](http://argonautwiki.hl7.org/images/e/ec/Argonaut_UseCasesV1-1.pdf) and adopts it specifically to enable a user to access, record, change a patient’s active medications as well as a medication history.
+This guide applies to the general [Argonaut Project use cases](http://argonautwiki.hl7.org/images/e/ec/Argonaut_UseCasesV1-1.pdf) and adopts it specifically to enable a user to access, record, change a patient’s active medications as well as a medication history.
 This covers the  [Meaningful Use 2015 §?170.302(d)](https://www.healthit.gov/sites/default/files/2015Ed_CCG_a7-Medication-list.pdf) certification requirement for EHRs.

 #### Actors